zzssyy/CFCPred/README.md

 pandas == 2.3.3

 # Usage
-EnsembleLearning.py: model training and predict

-FeatureDescriptor.py: feature extraction
+FeatureDescriptor.py is used for feature extraction

-HybridSample.py: resampling
+FeatureSelection.py is applied for feature selection but is not used in our paper

+HybridSample.py is used for resampling which contains undersampling and oversampling

+EnsembleLearning.py is used for model ensemble based on fuzzy voting, thus validing and predicting

-MLModel.py: construct machine learning classifiers
+MLModel.py is used to construct and train machine learning classifiers